out-sec/NetGuard/CODE_OF_CONDUCT.md

 ## Our Commitment

 We are committed to fostering an open, welcoming, diverse, inclusive, and healthy community.
-As contributors and maintainers of the Network Intrusion Detection System project, we pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+As contributors and maintainers of the NetGuard project, we pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Our Standards